 What is Target Marketing?
 The Good, The Bad, and The Ugly

-Targeted marketing is a direct way of getting products and services known by the target audience for which they were created; targeted marketing is the top-notch magic trick that every business owner needs.
+Targeted marketing is a direct way to get products and services known to the target audience they were created for; it's the top-notch magic trick every business owner needs.

 The trick is to use targeted marketing to grow any business.
-It raises awareness of what you're selling or offering to the right people or the right group of people who need your products and services.
+It raises awareness of what you're selling or offering to the right people or groups who need your products and services.

 Targeted marketing allows you to reach consumers who want to use your products and services.
 For example, with the Koala Inspector, you can discover the winning formula for your dropshipping e-commerce store.